Ameer2000Mzori/book-list-react/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Real Estate Website is a website created with the MERN stack.
-With additional npm packages, you can create an account, delete an account, post a house for sale or rent, add favorites, remove favorites, and search for houses.
-Download the project for a demo test.
+> "Book-List-React" is a project created with React, utilizing Tailwind CSS.
+Additionally, it incorporates ESLint and Prettier for cleaner code.
+Don't forget to download the project and take a look!

 # Sample Of Website <a name="Sample-Of-Website"></a>